secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/index.html.md

 The GTM Motions each include a [Core Team](/handbook/marketing/plan-fy22#core-teams), comprised of functional DRIs for subject-matter specific teams within marketing.
 If your specific group is not listed as a Core Team, don't worry!
 Each team and each individual in Marketing plays an integral role in making the FY22 Marketing Plan a reality and a success.
 Please see more information in [GTM Motion Core Teams](/handbook/marketing/plan-fy22#core-teams) and [Beyond the GTM Motion Core Teams](/handbook/marketing/plan-fy22#beyond-core-teams) below.

-All marketing team members should plan to focus ~70% of their time and plan around these GTM motions, allowing for ~30% of their time to be spent testing new messaging that's not a GTM motion.
+All marketing team members should aim to focus ~70% of their time and plans around these GTM motions, allowing for ~30% of their time to be spent testing new messaging that's not a GTM motion.

 ### What is included in a GTM Motion?
 {: #gtm-motion-includes}